 Henpecked Husband: Except it's his mistress rather than his wife doing the henpecking.

 Jerk with a Heart of Gold: He insults everyone yet, he is one of the few good Highprinces, and seems genuinely upset when Roion, his favorite insult bait, dies.
+His mistress implies he has taken in highborn ladies in distress before too.

 Long-Lost Relative: When Shallan claims he offered her lodging at his camp, he covers by saying that she's a distant relative.